How to set up Red Hat CodeReady Studio 12: Integration tooling

 With your free Red Hat Developer program membership, unlock our library of cheat sheets and ebooks on next-generation application development.SIGN UP

-Red Hat CodeReady Studio 12 can be obtained through the Customer Portal (login required) or via downloads on developers.redhat.com.
-After installation, start it up, and you will see a welcoming Red Hat Central tab with a tab at the bottom to look at the available toolsets labeled Software/Update.
+Red Hat CodeReady Studio can be obtained through the Customer Portal (login required) or via the early access downloads on developers.redhat.com.
+After installation, start it up, and you will see a welcoming Red Hat Central tab with at the bottom a tab to look at the available toolsets labeled Software/Update.